-The late 1980s economic reality check

-By the early 1980s, MD&B had become a very successful company, remaining dedicated to the principles upon which Ted Purington, Sr. had founded it: hard work, honesty and quality of service.
-Through well-established relationships built with contractors and developers throughout the region, MD&B had grown to generate almost \$3 million in annual revenue.
-Because of the strong demand on their finite get smart; get back to the basics of what we do best: provide quality service on a level,' Purington.
-"Our father taught us the fundamental values of hard work, honesty and quality of service. was a man of his word and taught us to always everything right, no matter what.
-That was very important to

-Mike Lupone loads charges in a hole on the future site of a Rochester, New Hampshire Walmart.
+Purington concluded.
+"He is responsible for providing leadership and support to our teams at the dozens of quarries we do work for in this state."
+The late 1980s economic reality check By the early 1980s, MD&B had become a very successful company, remaining dedicated to the principles upon which Ted Purington, Sr. had founded it: hard work, honesty and quality of service.
+Through well-established relationships built with contractors and developers throughout the region, MD&B had grown to generate almost \$3 we do best: provide quality service on a local level,' said Purington.
+"Our father taught us the fundamental values of hard work, honesty and us to decide whether that business as an entitlement, or as a business," Purington con- Mike Lupone loads charges in a hole or the future site of a Rochester, New Hampshire Walmart.

-"Any family that grows up in a business needs to decide whether they want to run that business as an entitlement, or as a business, Purington continued.
+tinued.
 "We all knew we wanted to build a strong business, so we made a commitment to each other to understand our individual strengths and weaknesses, and commit to being the best in the areas where we each excel.
 We are all very good at what we do."
-Having established a new strategic direction resources, and the continued economic boom in real estate development, the company responded by expanding to ultimately encompass all the northeastern states, from Maine down to Pennsylvania and Maryland.
-As a result, the volume of business being conducted by MD&B increased almost fivefold by the late 1980s.
-"We really rode on the coattails of the 80s real-estate boom, and we grew quite quickly from that," Purington at the end of the 80s, as the real-estate frenzy hit the proverbial brick wall and MD&B found themselves a bit out on a limb.
+Having established a new strategic direction and reorganization plan to get the company back on a sustainable and se-cure track, the four brothers embarked on their mission to become the industry's lea-der in the northeast by building the company One of the fringe benefits of doing business in New England can be the breathtaking scenery on a worksite. million in annual revenue.
+Because of the strong demand on their finite resources, and the continued economic boom in real estate development, the company responded by expanding to ultimately encompass all the northeastern states, from Maine down to Pennsylvania and Maryland.
+As a result, the volume of business being conducted by MD&B increased almost five-fold by the late 1980s.
+"We really rode on the coattails of the 80s real-estate boom, and we grew quite quickly from that," Purington said.
+But that tide took a decidedly abrupt turn at the end of the 80s, as the real-estate frenzy hit the proverbial brick wall and MD&B found themselves a bit out on a limb.
 "When it finally all played out, the failure of many banks and institutions took down quite a few companies that were very heavily leveraged," he recalled.
 "Because our company was dependant on many of those businesses, we were hit equally as hard."
-The following two years saw MD&B trim their volume by almost 40%, and by the end of
+The following two years saw MD&B trim their volume by almost 40%, and by the end of 1990. a major reorganization strategy had been formulated.
+"In retrospect, I believe we had a lot to learn from that experience," Purington admitted.
+"We never strayed from our mission of doing good work, but we were clearly guilty of chasing easy growth and opportunity, and not focusing on the quality of the projects.
+We ended up being a victim of that shortsightedness.'
+As a result, Purington and his brothers took a step back to reanalyze the company's direction.
+"We all sat down and had some serious discussions and realized we needed to get smart; get back to the basics of what to ensure the most precise preparation for a blast.